pavoldanis/este/Readme.md

 ### More Information

-`node run app` options are described in `assets/js/dev/run.coffee`.
+Run `node run app -h` to see command line options.

 Take a look at TodoMVC app in `assets/js/este/demos/` demos.
 It defines structure, feature-based namespacing, soy templates, custom events, and much more.

 We're actively working on a mobile version for ShopMVC on this stack, which should give greater clarity by means of example.

 ### Blog